This paper on the Trade Bill has been updated to take account of the Committee Stage.Jump to full report >>

 Parliament’s role in UK treaties is currently much more limited than the democratic scrutiny currently given to EU trade agreements: it has no formal role in the negotiations and does not have to debate, vote on or approve them.

-For EU trade agreements, the Council (Member State governments) gives the European Commission a mandate to negotiate on behalf of the Member States and authorises the signature and conclusion of agreements.
-The European Parliament does not take part in negotiations, but is kept “fully informed” at all stages, questions the Commission and can issue non-binding but politically important resolutions – the European Parliament’s consent is usually required before trade agreements can be concluded.
+For EU trade agreements, the Council (composed of subject-area relevant Member State government ministers) gives the European Commission a mandate to negotiate on behalf of the Member States and authorises the signature and conclusion of agreements.
+The European Parliament does not take part in negotiations, but is kept “fully informed” at all stages, questions the Commission and can issue non-binding but politically important resolutions.
+The European Parliament’s consent is usually required before trade agreements can be concluded.

 National parliaments also scrutinise aspects of EU trade negotiations through their own EU scrutiny processes.
 In the UK, draft Council decisions on signing, provisionally applying or concluding an agreement are deposited, scrutinised by the EU Scrutiny Committees in both Houses, and may be debated on the Floor of the House or in European Committee.

 By contrast, when the UK Government is considering its own treaty negotiations, it has no obligation to inform or consult Parliament.
 Parliament has no formal role, structures or procedures for scrutinising treaties; and it does not have to debate, vote on or approve treaties.
-It has a limited and as yet unused power to delay ratification (in addition to passing legislation where needed to implement a treaty).
-Trade agreements can be scrutinised via the usual Parliamentary means such as Parliamentary Questions, debates and select committee inquiries.
+It has a limited, and as yet unused, power to delay ratification (in addition to passing legislation where needed to implement a treaty).
+Trade agreements can, however, be scrutinised via the usual Parliamentary means such as Parliamentary Questions, debates and select committee inquiries.

 There have been many calls for Parliament to have a greater role in, for example, setting the negotiating mandate for trade negotiations, debating trade agreements and approving their ratification.
 Many other countries’ Parliaments are more involved in treaty scrutiny, not least because treaties now cover a wide range of important policy areas.